khaleel8096/Big-Mart-Sales-Prediction-/README.md

 ### Repository Contents

-- **data_preprocessing.py:** Python script for data cleaning, transformation, and preprocessing.
-- **sales_prediction.py:** Python script containing different regression models for sales prediction.
+- **data_preprocessing.py:** Python script for data cleaning, transformation, and preprocessing.containing different regression models for sales prediction.
 - **requirements.txt:** File listing all the Python packages required to run the code.

 ### How to Use